-- 1. Preparation for Christian mission is to be the primary reason students attend Weimar Institute.
-Nothing should compromise that sacred purpose. - 2.
-Preparation for a Christian home is an important part of the student's education for a life of service to God and man.
-All thoughts and activities involving male-female association should increase the student's commitment to and preparation for Christian mission.
-Socializing should not detract from the student's education for a God-given lifework. - 3.
-Specific instruction (see course description of Christian Marriage and Family on page 84) should precede the formation of close male-female friendships at Weimar Institute.
-Students should consider themselves to be in a special training program through which they may receive the best preparation possible for the development of friendships which may lead to God-ordained, mission-enhancing, eternally-fulfilling marriages. - 4.
-Demonstrated maturity (spiritually, academically, vocationally, personally, and socially) should precede courtship or even development of close male-female friendships.
+- 3. Preparation for a Christian home is an important part of the student's education for a life of service to God and man.
+All thoughts and activities involving male/female association should increase the student's commitment to and preparation for Christian mission, including the home mission field. - 4.
+Specific instruction (for example, see course description of Christian Marriage and Family on page 87) should precede the formation of close male/female friendships at Weimar Institute.
+Students should consider themselves to be in a special training program through which they may receive the best preparation possible for the development of friendships which may lead to God-ordained, mission-enhancing, eternally fulfilling marriages. - 5.
+Demonstrated maturity (spiritually, academically, vocationally, personally, and socially) should precede courtship or even development of close male/female friendships.
 No student coming to Weimar Institute should enter into a courting or dating relationship until he or she has had time to demonstrate maturity.
-The time spent in nurturing the relationship should not interfere with his/her personal time of devotion or application to the Institute program.

-- 5. Special relationships are best formed by natural association in study, work, service, and in social and recreational settings.
+The time spent in nurturing the relationship should not interfere with his/her personal time of devotion or application to the Institute program. - 6.
+Special relationships are best formed by natural association in study, work, service, and in social and recreational settings.
 This approach is more helpful in forming mature relationships than the typical "dating scene."
-Weimar Institute provides opportunities for this kind of association and encourages students to develop friendships at a natural pace. - 6.
+Weimar Institute provides opportunities for this kind of association and encourages students to develop friendships at a natural pace. - 7.
 Weimar Institute aims to prepare its students for courtship by equipping them to be self-governed, informed, and mature in their personal decisions.
 Self-control should be more valued than school-control.
 However, the Institute reserves the right to ensure that students' personal decisions are in keeping with the principles and policy of the school.